Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: The piece complex in high dimensions

 We stress that we will encounter the same construction in dimensions 3 and 2 as well; in all cases the complex $\dball{(W_g^b,A)}$ is closely related to the so called {\em $d$-hypergraph complex} $M_{|A|}(d)$, namely the simplicial complex whose vertices are subsets of $\{1,\ldots,|A|\}$ with $d$ elements, and whose faces correspond to pairwise disjoint $d$-sets.
 There is a natural map $\alpha: \dball(W_g^b,A)\rightarrow M_{|A|}(d)$; in high dimensions, it is even an isomorphism:

 \begin{lemma} The map $\alpha: \dball(W_g^b,A)\rightarrow M_{|A|}(d)$ is an isomorphism. \end{lemma} \begin{proof} Given $d$ distinct spheres $S_1,\cdots,S_d$ in $A$, one can find a ball containing them by first connecting $S_{i}$ to $S_{i+1}$ for $i\leq \{1,\cdots,d-1\}$ using $d-1$ disjointly embedded arcs, and then taking a small neighborhood of the union of these arcs together with the $d$ spheres.
-Since $W_g^b$ is simply connected and has dimension at least 6, these arcs are unique up to isotopy, and can be chosen to be pairwise disjoint.
+Since $W_g^b$ is simply connected, these arcs are unique up to isotopy, and can be chosen to be pairwise disjoint.
 As a consequence, $\alpha$ is a surjective simplicial map.